Learning Outcomes

 1. Special Relationships

 Certain relationships create a duty to take reasonable steps to protect or assist another.
-These include:
+These arise where one party is vulnerable or dependent and the other has control, custody, or an undertaking of care.

 - Parent and child